XrayUIXrayUI

 Managing Logs

-• Export CSV: Download the filtered logs as a spreadsheet file for analysis
+• Export CSV: Download the current view as a spreadsheet file.
+The exported columns depend on the active tab:

 • Raw: View the raw log file in a new browser tab